cosmos/sdk-tutorials/CONTRIBUTING.md

 Thank you for helping us to create and maintain this awesome developer portal.

 - To set up the portal locally, please follow the [Local setup and build](TECHNICAL-SETUP.md#local-setup-and-build) guide in the [TECHNICAL SETUP](TECHNICAL-SETUP.md) document.
-You might also want to read [further environment tips](TECHNICAL_SETUP.md#Environments) in that file.
+You might also want to read the [further environment tips](TECHNICAL_SETUP.md#Environments) in that file.
 - To provide feedback, file an issue and provide abundant details to help us understand how we can make it better.
 - To provide feedback and a fix, you can make a direct contribution.
 This repo is protected since we provide the code and the docs to help you learn.
 If you're not a member or maintainer, fork the repo and then submit a Pull Request from your forked repo to master.